MCP (Model Context Protocol)

 This will allow MCP-compatible application (like ChatGPT and Claude desktop/web app) to connect to your server, fetch all the tools available via AI Engine, and interact with your site by querying these different tools.

-First, go to AI Engine settings, and under the MCP section make sure to enable the SSE Endpoint, as this will be like enabling the REST API but for AI applications.
+First, go to AI Engine settings, and under the MCP section make sure to enable the MCP option, as this will be like enabling the REST API but for AI applications.
 You can also set a Bearer token, which is an authentication token that you need to keep secret, otherwise anyone could potentially interact with your server.

 Then you can select all the different “endpoints” (or “tools” if your prefer) that the MCP server will expose.
 Go to the MCP Features section and select the ones you need.
 You will see all of them listed there with details about what they do.